Rising Concerns: Leaky Building Syndrome in Australia

 Preventing Internal Water Damage

 If there is inadequate upstand flashing between the balcony tiling and the screen door entry (known as a “ranch slider” across the Tasman), or if there is an insufficient free-board or hob at the screen door entry, this can also cause water entry problems.
-This water entry will manifest itself in damp or moldy interiors, moisture trapped behind skirting boards and under carpets, damage to plasterboard walls, and could potentially also lead to respiratory health problems for occupants.
+This water entry will manifest itself in damp or mouldy interiors, moisture trapped behind skirting boards and under carpets, damage to plasterboard walls, and could potentially also lead to respiratory health problems for occupants.

 Water Ingress from Above